sjasthi/ai-llm-training/prompt_and_context_engineering.md

 6. What constraints are non-negotiable for your use case?

 ---

-**Last Updated:** May 2026
-**Audience:** ICS499 Capstone Students
-**Author Note:** Prompt engineering is evolving rapidly.
+Prompt engineering is evolving rapidly.
 Test frameworks in your specific context and adapt based on your model and task requirements.